5 natural remedies against eczema

 • 1 bowl, 1 whisk

 Mix the different ingredients in a bowl.
-Then whisk vigorously until you obtain a texture close to that of mayonnaise.
+Then whisk vigorously until you get a texture close to mayonnaise.

-However, if you do, it should not be used near the eyes, as vitamin E can be an eye irritant.
+However, if you do so, do not use it near the eyes, as vitamin E can be an eye irritant.

 Usage tips

-Apply daily to the areas you want (face, legs, back, hands, etc.) and at any time of the day!
-Storing it in the fridge will add to the freshness!
+Apply daily on the areas you want (face, legs, back, hands...) and at any time of the day!
+Storing it in the fridge will add a cooling effect!

 Result

-The lesions caused by eczema will heal over time, the skin will be soothed and hydrated without feeling "oily".
+Eczema lesions will heal gradually, the skin will be soothed and hydrated without a "greasy" feeling.

 5) Honey ointment

-Honey is a great ingredient for relieving eczema!
-It is healing, regenerating and soothing.
-We recommend lavender honey which concentrates these properties, or better, Manuka honey which is a powerful antiseptic, healing and antioxidant, but whose price is significant.
+Honey is a choice ingredient to relieve eczema!
+It is healing, regenerating, and soothing.
+We recommend lavender honey which concentrates these properties, or better, Manuka honey which is a powerful antiseptic, healing, and antioxidant, but its price is considerable.

 Recipe

-• 2 level tablespoons of grated beeswax or pastilles
+• 2 level tablespoons of grated or pelletized beeswax

 • 2 tablespoons of honey